34 Pictures to See Which Muscle You’re Stretching

 It is recommended not to worry about the duration for which you hold the stretch.
 The focus should be to feel the muscles relaxing back to their original, resting (natural) length.
 It can take anything between 5 and 30 seconds.
 When you feel that a kind of stretch is not helping, you should bring some changes.

-These wonderful illustrations were developed by Vicky Timon who is a yoga specialist and authored “Encyclopedia of Pilates Exercises”, and James Kilgallon (CSCS), who created the Mazlo’s Body Maintenance Program, made contributions in the form of specialist commentary.
+These wonderful illustrations were developed by Vicky Timon who is a yoga specialist and authored “Encyclopedia of Pilates Exercises”, and James Kilgallon (CSCS), who created Mazlo’s Body Maintenance Program, made contributions in the form of specialist commentary.

 1. Camel Pose